microsoft/prompt-engineering/docs/index.md

     return a + b
 ```

-The easiest way to get started with OpenAI is to use the OpenAI Playground, which is available for free for new users.
+The easiest way to get started with OpenAI is to use the OpenAI Playground.
 This picture shows the Playground after Codex has generated the completion for the prompt in the comment.

 ![OpenAI Playground](/images/01-add-two-numbers-openai.gif)

-You can also try OpenAI models in the [Azure OpenAI Service](https://aka.ms/azure-openai).
+The best way to learn how to use OpenAI models is to try them out.
+Check out the Getting Access section below to learn how you can start.
 OpenAI has a number of examples for how to use their models including [code examples](https://beta.openai.com/examples?category=code).
-The best way to learn how to use OpenAI models is to try them out.
 For Codex, the [best practices](https://beta.openai.com/docs/guides/code/best-practices) documentation is a great resource for understanding how use to it.
-Registered attendees of [Microsoft Build 2022](https://mybuild.microsoft.com) will have access to Codex models.
-Otherwise, if you don't have access to Codex, you can join the [waitlist](http://beta.openai.com/codex-waitlist).

 Codex also powers [GitHub Copilot](https://copilot.github.com), an AI pair programmer available in [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/).
 Copilot draws context from code and comments you’ve written, and then suggests new lines or whole functions.
 I wrote this article in VS Code, and as I wrote the above Python example, Copilot automatically used Codex to suggest the code.
 Below is a screenshot of Copilot in action.
 The grey text including the Python function is Copilot's suggested completion.
 Note that it even suggests the close quote for the Markdown code section.
-Microsoft Build 2022 attendees also get free Copilot preview access until it launches later this year.

 ![Copilot completion example](/images/01-copilot-add-two-numbers.png)